ozontech/testo/docs/tutorial.md

 }
 ```

-The plugin embeds `*testo.T` - Testo initializes it with the same `T`
+The plugin embeds `*testo.T`.
+Testo fills it with the same `T` as
-as the current test, so the plugin sees everything the test sees.
+the current test, so the plugin sees everything the test sees.

-The `Plugin` method is called for each test, so writing to plugin
+The `Plugin` method is called for each test, and every test gets its
-fields is safe: every test gets its own instance.
+own plugin instance.
+That is why writing to plugin fields is safe.

 To use the plugin, define your own `T` type that embeds `*testo.T`
 together with the plugins you want: